Huejúcar: Geography

 Mexican Federal Highway 23 runs north–south which connects Huejucar on the southern terminus to the metropolitan area of Guadalajara, Jalisco and on its northern terminus to Fresnillo, Zacatecas.

 Flora and fauna

 Its vegetation is scarce in most of the territory.
 There are mainly drought-resistant plants such as: Vachellia farnesiana, Mesquite, Pitaya, Opuntia ficus-indica, Agave and some species of Populus, Pine and other trees in a small proportion.

+Climate

+The town of Huejucar, although its average elevation is higher than that of the alpine city of Denver, Colorado in the United States, it is in a semiarid region with monsoonal weather in the summer months (July and August, mostly) with an average rainfall of 530.30 mm of rainfall per year and an average temperature of 17.4C (63.3F).
+Summer months can reach highs on average of 38.3C (100.9F) while winter months reach lows on average of 0.8C (33.4F).
+Due to the Sierra Madre Occidental Mountains to the west, winds usually gust from the northeast.